Drifter-Supremo/gorlea-notes-docs/memory-bank/tasks.md

     *   Add basic `console.log` statements to key backend endpoints involved in authentication and session handling (e.g., in `authController.js` for login/logout/register, and in `userController.js` for `/api/user/me`, and potentially in the `requireAuth` middleware).
 Log things like `req.session.user` or success/failure points.
     *   This is a code change for *after* the initial testing, to aid future debugging if needed.
     *   *Status: Not yet implemented.*

+7.  **[✓ - Completed] Gorlea Notes AI Features:**
+    *   [✓] Log in and navigate to the chat interface (`/chat.html`).
+    *   [✓] Enter a messy note and send it.
+    *   [✓] Verify the AI rewrites the note clearly.
+    *   [✓] Verify the AI prompts to save the note (suggesting existing docs or new).
+    *   [✓] Test saving the note to a new document.
+Verify it appears in the Docs list.
+    *   [✓] Test saving the note by appending it to an existing document.
+Verify the content is appended correctly in the editor.
+    *   *User confirmed AI rewrite and save suggestions are working correctly.*

 ---